 Iraq, the rape of a Country reveals – with documentary evidence – how the aggression and brutality of some US forces, aided by the British, has devastated Iraq and its people, and how greedy Western interests have led to the rape and near-destruction of a country and helped to provoke a terrorist backlash.

-This book is available in the UK at £12.99 plus £2 P&P, reserve your copy today.
+This book is available on sale for £9.99 plus, P&P, reserve your copy today.

 Parts of the proceeds will go to the Iraqi Orphan Fund as there are over 3 million Iraqi orphans many living on the streets.